wr2313/Tools-Project/README.md

 ## Movie Recommender
 Section 2: def group_name()
-Taimoor Chatoor, Wenchang Rong, Yaqi Zhang, Yue Zheng
+Team Member: Taimoor Chatoor, Wenchang Rong, Yaqi Zhang, Yue Zheng

 ## Description:
 Let us show a quick demo of what our Movie Recommender can do!